2009 European football match-fixing scandal: Background

 The 2009 European football betting scandal was considered to be the biggest affair in European football since the 2005 football scandal of referee Robert Hoyzer and the Bundesliga scandal in the 1970/71 season when numerous players, coaches and officials were involved in game shifts.
 The extent and effects were regarded as even greater than in the previous manipulations in football.
 Some newspapers refer to this scandal as the "biggest fraud scandal of all time" and Peter Limacher, head of the disciplinary department of UEFA, spoke of it as the "biggest fraud scandal ever in European football".

 According to information from the Bochum prosecutor's office on 20 November 2009, at least 200 football matches had been manipulated in nine European countries since the beginning of 2009.
 The fraudsters had bribed players, coaches and officials to influence gameplay.

-Two Croatian brothers, Ante and Milan Sapina, were arrested on 19 November 2009 and charged with fraud, involving the betting on manipulated games in Asia (provider: SBOBET with license in the Philippines and Europe, totalling about 10 million Euro.
-They had already been given prison sentences after the 2005 football scandal.
-A further 15 persons were arrested in Germany.
-More than fifty house searches were carried out in North Rhine-Westphalia, Baden-Württemberg, Bavaria, Berlin, Lower Saxony, Schleswig-Holstein, Switzerland, Austria and the United Kingdom.
-Cash and assets of more than one million Euro were seized.
+Two Croatian brothers, Ante and Milan Sapina, were arrested on 19 November 2009 and charged with fraud, involving the betting on manipulated games in Asia through the provider.

 The UEFA European Football Association suspended Ukrainian referee Oleg Orijechow in connection with the betting scandal.
 Orijechow had supposedly been in personal contact with a member of the betting mafia, according to Spiegel Online.
 He was summoned to Nyon for a personal hearing at the Federation Center following an investigation by UEFA's anti-corruption unit.

 UEFA revealed in March 2009 that they were bringing charges against an unnamed European club, later revealed to be Macedonian side FK Pobeda.
 Pobeda were found guilty of match-fixing in a tie against Armenian club Pyunik in 2004.
 As a consequence, the club was handed an eight-year ban from all European competitions, and club president Aleksandar Zabrčanec and former captain Nikolce Zdravevski were given lifetime European football bans.
 UEFA president Michel Platini revealed that his organisation was stepping up their efforts to eradicate match fixing in the game, and that 27,000 fixtures would be monitored in the 2009–10 season.

 The fraud was discovered through telephone tapping of organised crime activities and has been investigated by the Prosecutorial Office at Bochum, Germany.
 On 19 November 2009 a series of raids were conducted in the UK, Germany, Switzerland and Austria in relation to the betting investigation.
 They resulted in fifteen arrests in Germany, and a further two in Switzerland, as well as the seizure of cash and property.